 The 192nd Tank Battalion was sent to Louisiana, in the late summer of 1941, to take part in maneuvers from September 1 through 30.
 After the maneuvers, the battalion was ordered to Camp Polk, Louisiana, instead of returning to Ft.
 Knox.
 On the side of a hill, the battalion learned they were being sent overseas.
-Men too old to go overseas or married were released from federal service.
+Men 29 years old or older, who were married, or whose National Guard enlistment was close to had the opportunity to be released from federal service.
 Replacements for these men came from the 753rd.
 Raymond either volunteered or had his name drawn from a hat to join the 192nd and was assigned to B Company.

 The members of the battalion pitched the ragged World War I tents in an open field halfway between the Clark Field Administration Building and Fort Stotsenburg.
 The tents were set up in two rows and five men were assigned to each tent.
 There were two supply tents and meals were provided by food trucks stationed at the end of the rows of tents.
 The area was near the end of a runway used by B-17s for takeoffs.
 The planes flew over the tents at about 100 feet blowing dirt everywhere and the noise from the engines as they flew over was unbelievable.
 At night, they heard the sounds of planes flying over the airfield which turned out to be Japanese reconnaissance planes.
 In addition, the khaki uniforms they had been issued were heavy material and uncomfortable to wear in the tropical heat.